-When the topic is earthquakes, one naturally thinks of California and indeed California is one of the most earthquake-prone of the lower 48 states.
+When the topic is earthquakes, you might naturally think of California, and indeed California is one of the most earthquake-prone of the lower 48 states.
 Nevertheless, earthquakes aren't exclusive to California.
-The entire Pacific coast of the U.S. shares those geologic faults that periodically rattle California, with the title for tremor frequency going to Alaska.
-California doesn't even come in second in that category — the second most earthquake-shaken state is far-inland Oklahoma, where wastewater disposal from the oil and gas industry has triggered a dramatic upswing in seismic activity.
+The entire Pacific Coast of the U.S. shares those geologic faults that periodically rattle California, with the title for tremor frequency going to Alaska.
+California doesn't even come in second in that category — the second-most earthquake-shaken state is far-inland Oklahoma, where wastewater disposal from the oil and gas industry has triggered a dramatic upswing in seismic activity.

-Renter’s Insurance Excludes Earthquakes
+Renters Insurance Excludes Earthquakes

-How Earthquake Coverage is Offered
+How Earthquake Coverage Is Offered

-Where it is offered, earthquake insurance may be available as a stand-alone policy or as a rider to your renter's insurance.
+Where it is offered, earthquake insurance may be available as a stand-alone policy or as a rider to your renters insurance.
 Not every insurance company carries it.
 In California, companies that don't have an earthquake policy of their own are required to participate in a quasi-public insurance company called the California Earthquake Authority, or CEA, which sets the coverage, rates, deductibles and limitations.

 In regions where seismic activity is likely, earthquake insurance is expensive.
-The rates will vary with the amount of coverage you choose — from a base rate of $5,000 up to $200,000 — and the amount of your deductible, expressed as a percentage deducted from your claim.
-Some personal property, such as artwork, ceramics and glassware, motor vehicles and pets are excluded from coverage and the reimbursement for certain items such as computers and printers, is explicitly limited.
+The rates vary with the amount of coverage you choose — from a base rate of $5,000 up to $200,000 — and the amount of your deductible, expressed as a percentage deducted from your claim.
+Some personal property, such as artwork, ceramics and glassware, motor vehicles and pets, are excluded from coverage, and the reimbursement for certain items, such as computers and printers, is explicitly limited.

-Where You Can Get Earthquake Insurance
+Where to Get Earthquake Insurance

-The company that provides your renter's insurance, if you have it, may also offer an add-on rider for earthquakes.
+The company that provides your renters insurance, if you have it, may also offer an add-on rider for earthquakes.
 If not, you'll have to source a stand-alone policy.
 The office of your state insurance commissioner should be able to provide a list of insurers.

 In California, the Earthquake Authority provides a list of insurance companies that participate in their insurance coverage program.
-While the cost of earthquake insurance in seismically active areas is always high, prices will vary depending on factors such as the age of your building and its construction.
-While the specifics of the building that houses your apartment don't affect the cost of your renter's insurance, which covers only your personal belongings, the relative likelihood that your building could collapse will enter into the pricing of earthquake insurance.
+While the cost of earthquake insurance in seismically active areas is always high, prices vary, depending on factors such as the age of your building and its construction.
+While the specifics of the building that houses your apartment don't affect the cost of your renters insurance, which covers only your personal belongings, the relative likelihood that your building could collapse will enter into the pricing of earthquake insurance.

-How to File an Earthquake Insurance Claim
+How to File a Claim

 In the event of an earthquake, it is important that you report any damage or loss as soon as possible.
 When you call, your insurance company will open a claim.
 Save the claim number to facilitate further communications.
 Ask that the company assign you a claims adjuster.
-The claims adjuster can not only assess the damage to your property but also affirm your need to make a claim against the loss-of-use portion of your coverage.
+The claims adjuster can not only assess the damage to your property but can also affirm your need to make a claim against the loss-of-use portion of your coverage.

-Weighing the Value of Earthquake Insurance
+The Value of Earthquake Insurance

 Whether earthquake insurance is a good investment for you as a renter may depend on how soon the next earthquake happens and how severe it is.
 Insurance companies hope to collect more money in premiums than they will pay out in claims.
-The money you would pay for coverage might be better invested in preventative measures, such as tie-down straps to secure your electronics, careful storage of breakables, and in a savings account banked against emergency.
+The money you would pay for coverage might be better invested in preventive measures, such as tie-down straps to secure your electronics, careful storage of breakables and a savings account banked against emergency.
 Which is the best bet?
 Only time will tell.